weeping-angel/medium-api-js/README.md

     })
 ```

-> Note: You'll need to create a ".env" file and put your API_KEY into it.
+> Note: You'll need to create a ".env" file and put your RAPIDAPI_KEY into it.
+Alternatively, you can set in your environment variables.

 ## How to Subscribe to Medium API and Get your API Key